What is grey literature?

 Once fully processed, grey literature will become searchable on AER along with research articles and other types of information.
 All uploaded documents will be displayed with relevant metadata including the member organisation name, logo, contact details, names of authors and an abstract or summary.

-The current AER website is under development and the full searchable database will launch later this year.
-Your organisation however can become a member now, and upload documents to be ready and searchable at launch.
+The current AER website is under development and the full searchable database will launch in early 2021.
+Your organisation can become a member now, and upload documents to be ready and searchable at launch.
 Visit our membership page to find out more or enquire about membership.